biggie-boss/LoreRim/README.md

 - Inigo bow mesh changed to vanilla mesh since his bow is problematic
 - Fixed Armsbreaker having incorrect run on tabs
 - Fixed weird dragon priest masks as a lich
+- Nazir no longer has Windshear since this was causing a duplicate one in game

 ***